lnu-norge/lokaler.lnu.no/README.md

 4. Go into the folder lokaler.lnu.no
 5. Run the command: bundle install
 > TIP!
-After this command you  should see a long list of green and white lines
+After this command you  should see a long list of green and white lines 6.Rrun the command: yarn
-6. Now run the command: rails db:create db:migrate
+7. Now run the command: rails db:create db:migrate
-7. Lastly run the yarn command

 Congratulations!!!
 You have now setup the project.

 ###  Run application
 To run the application there are two options:
 #### I only want to see the application and play around
-1. While in the folder lokaler.lnu.no run the command:
+1. In the terminal and while in the folder lokaler.lnu.no run the command:
-> foreman s -f Procfile.dev
+> rails s
-2. Now go to your browser and go to website: http://localhost:3000/
+2. Now go to your browser and go to website: http://localhost:3000/ It takes a little time for the applilcation to bundle itself so if it does not show up straight away then wait up to a minute.
+If you get errors please let us know.

 You can now signup and use the app locally on your machine.